Tam McManus: Return to Scotland

 McManus trained with Ayr United during December 2009.
 He then went on trial with Grimsby Town for a week, but left after the trial period ended to go back to Scotland.
 McManus subsequently signed for Ayr United on a deal that tied him to the club until the end of the 2009–10 season.
 McManus scored on his debut in a 2–1 defeat against Dundee in the fifth round of the Scottish Cup, but left the club at the end of the season.

 McManus signed a short-term contract with Falkirk, one of his former clubs, on 2 September 2010.
 He scored two goals on his second debut for Falkirk, in a 3–1 win against Queen of the South.
 Despite hitting 7 goals in 11 league starts, McManus was unable to agree to new terms and left the club.
 McManus signed for Ayr United on a short-term contract in November 2011.

 Later career

 On 6 February 2012 the Rochester Rhinos of USL Pro announced the signing of McManus.
 On 20 March 2014 McManus confirmed his signing for League of Ireland Premier Division team Limerick.
 In June 2015, McManus came out of retirement to sign for newly formed Gartcairn Juniors in the SJFA Central District League Second Division but a hamstring injury ended his playing career for a second time in February 2016.

 After playing

 Radio

 McManus is now a regular live match reporter on BBC Radio Scotland's football coverage of Scottish football on Sportsound: Open All Mics.

 Journalism

 McManus has also moved into football journalism writing regularly about Scottish football for The Herald newspaper.
-He speaks on the daily Glasgow internet football programme, Peter and Roughie's Football Show.
+He speaks on the daily Glasgow internet football programme, PLZ Football Show.